 Purpose-driven writing is more powerful than that which has no clear objective.
 That said, there's more to purpose than most writers realize.
 It's not enough to throw out a superficial reason for writing the piece with no further consideration.

 We’ve discussed this principle before, in our article "Goal-driven writing: ensure that everything you write gets results."
 There, we note that writers often fail to think about what they're trying to accomplish with their work, which can "leave the reader unsure, unprepared, or even outright unable to do anything with what they just read."

-How can writers avoid that trap?
+How can writers avoid that trap and write with purpose?

 First, identify the purpose for writing

 This is the first step: writers need to clarify their own reasons for writing.
 Further, this reason should be investigated.
 For example, a writer might say a document is "to inform" the reader, but that superficial purpose glosses over whatever business objective the writer has, or whatever real-world outcomes she wants to drive.
 It helps to craft a “Purpose Statement,” which declares “what the document will cover and what [the reader] can gain from reading it,” according to a guide from the University of Washington.

 Writers need to understand that readers have their own reason for reading.
 Yes, sometimes it's simple information acquisition.
 But often, they have their own specific goals in mind, like reading through proposals to find a vendor who can meet their needs.
 If nothing else, as we’ve noted in our article on “Purpose in scientific and technical writing,” the purpose could be to assess the writer's ability to think, organize, and solve problems.
 If that’s the case, the writer needs to understand that before he starts writing.
 If the document can’t satisfy the reader’s purpose, it’s unlikely to have any lasting effect or to bring about the writer’s desired outcomes.